 - The user experience (UX) designer comes up with any UI and UX guidelines.

 - Hand-offs.
 Development writes code and then hands it off to QA without checking the requirements or existing tests.
 Instead, development should be proving their code works as they intended.
 QA can put it in a bigger context — does it integrate well?
 Does the experience make sense?
 What’s performance like?
 We also see hand-off problems when development is done in one location and QA in another.
 That rarely works well.
 QA must be in constant communication with the developer, and ideally, sit side by side.

 - The attitude that QA is responsible for quality.
 QA is a contributor to quality, not responsible for it — at least not all of it.
 All roles have quality responsibilities.
 At the end of an epic, everyone signs off that they did their part and all of those add up to quality.
 Think of the role of QA as “measuring product and customer behavior to give the team data necessary to make decisions.”
 If you think of yourself as a manual tester or an automator (i.e., back-end loaded), you aren’t providing a lot of value to the company.
 If you are helping the company make decisions and assure quality as early as possible, that’s a different story.
 Those people get paid more.

 - Product owner (PO) writes all the stories alone in a room.
 Product owners are great at understanding the vision behind the story, not so much with all the details.
 POs can fall way behind on story creation if they have to research and write everything, especially if you need enough detail in the story for an offshore development team.

-Quality assurance is everyone’s job in today’s faster agile environment.
-While there are a number of engineering best practices teams that can implement, we’ve had tremendous success with those described above.
-Implementing these best practices will help organizations improve QA productivity while maintaining a healthy return on their overall investment in testing.
+Quality assurance is everyone’s job in today’s faster Agile environment.
+While there are a number of engineering best practices teams can implement, we’ve had tremendous success with those described above.
+Implementing these practices will help organizations improve QA productivity while maintaining a healthy return on their overall investment in testing.